 - Classic Blonde Brownie

 Alone on a plate, these desserts look a bit bare.
-However, if you dress them up a little and put them on a nice plate, you can have a very elegant end of the meal which makes you feel like you are getting something you shouldn't have.
-To make my brownies taste and look better, I've used different combinations of:
+However, if you dress them up a little and put them on a nice plate, you can have a very elegant end of the meal that makes you feel like you are getting something you shouldn't have.
+To make my brownies taste and look better, I've used different combinations of the following:

 - Smuckers No Sugar Caramel Sauce

 - Chopped apples, sliced strawberries, blueberries or other fruit.